 Immediate growth in traffic, 2x increase in time spent on page, low bounce rate, featured carousel stories, and increased CTR on SERP — it’s no wonder why more than 50 million websites have adopted AMP framework and as you are here, we assume you are one of them.
-In case you haven’t already, check out our post on why AMP pages are under-monetized and how we solve the problem with AMP monetization suite.
+In case you haven’t already, check out our post on why AMP pages are under-monetized and how we solve the problem with the AMP monetization suite.

 If you want to run a direct campaign on AMP pages, the process is pretty simple.
 However, getting started with header bidding (using Real-Time Config, Cache servers, etc.) isn’t.
 In this post, we are going to focus on how we have built a scalable, efficient server-side infrastructure to help our publishers monetize their AMP traffic.

 Let’s start from the beginning.
 When a user loads your AMP page, RTC calls are made from the browser to the Prebid Server Cluster.
-So, the first thing is to ensure the browser and Server Cluster gets connected immediately.
+So, the first thing is to ensure the browser and Server Cluster get connected immediately.
 In other words, DNS lookup has to happen faster.

 Faster DNS Lookups

-As you know, DNS lookup helps the user’s browser to establish connection with your server and the faster it happens, the better it is for the users.
+As you know, DNS lookup helps the user’s browser to establish a connection with your server and the faster it happens, the better it is for the users.